MicrosoftDocs/VBA-Docs/api/Project.Resource.SetField.md

     MsgBox message & "Field value: " & resourceFieldValue

     ' Set a value for the enterprise resource custom field.
-    ' You can use either the Resources collection or the Assignments collection ' to access the resource custom field.
+    ' Use either the Resources collection or the Assignments collection ' to access the resource custom field.
     ' Here, use the Assignments collection.
     ActiveProject.Tasks(1).Assignments(1).Resource.SetField _